loophp/memoize/README.md

 Memoize functions or methods.

-> In computing, memoization or memoisation is an optimization technique used primarily to speed up computer programs by storing the results of expensive function calls and returning the cached result when the same inputs occur again.
+> In computing, memoization is an optimization technique used primarily to speed up computer programs by storing the results of expensive function calls and returning the cached result when the same inputs occur again.

 ## Features

+* Provides a Trait, a Memoize object and a Memoizer helper,
 * Allows you to set a cache provider (PSR-16 compliant only),
 * Allows you to set a "TTL" (time to live).